alinex/bash-lib/README.md

     bash -s -- "<path>" y|n "<config>"                                      # automatic
 ```

-The steps are:
+This script will ask if you want to globally install it.

+- globally installed in `/opt/bashlib` set in `/etc/environment.d/bashlib` and config in `/etc/bashlib`
+- locally installed in `<home-dir>/bashlib` set in `<home-dir>/.bashrc` and config in `<home-dir>/.bashlib-...`

+Therefore the following steps will be done:

+1. Install mandatory packages
-1. Download bashlib to your system into a given path (directory will be created)
+2. Download bashlib to your system
-2. Setup BASHLIB_HOME in your environment in bashrc
+3. Setup BASHLIB_HOME in your environment.
-3. Update configuration links to the directory above bashlib
+4. Update configuration links.

 The update will be the same, you only need to download the new files and overwrite the old ones.